You may never have heard of ring avulsions or “degloving” before it happened to Tonight Show host Jimmy Fallon. FYI: Don’t Google it!

 Ring avulsions can range from minor to major and from mild bruising to even the loss of finger.

 - Class 1: There is still blood flow through the hand and injured finger.
-You may only require minor tissue or bone repair.
+You may only require minor skin and tissue or bone repair.

 - Class 2: There is no blood circulation through the injured finger.
 Your surgeon will need to reconnect blood vessels before repairing the bone or tissue.